What Are The Some of the Most Important Camping Safety Tips?

 3. Plan Ahead for Safe Physical Activities

 One of the greatest appeals of camping for families is getting closer to nature.
 Hiking, biking, boating and swimming can create memorable experiences.
 But this happens only when every participant enjoys these physical activities without an injury.
-Be certain to bring the appropriate protective gear such as helmets, life jackets & sturdy shoes.
+Be certain to bring the appropriate protective gear such as helmets, clothing and creams to protect against chafing, life jackets & sturdy shoes.
 Avoid hiking or swimming alone, and always keep youngsters in the line of sight.

 4. Be Mindful of Body Temperatures